MinhNgyuen/stable-diffusion-app/README.md

 - View app data -> Easily open the file directory that contains your models and configuration files

 ## Starting Development

+This is my first time creating, maintaining, and contributing to an open source project.
+I'm open to all feedback and help.
+You can reach me via [discord](https://discord.gg/62VkDXtrW8)!

 Start the app in the `dev` environment: